benkonrath/django-csv-export-view/README.md

 ## Features

-* Easy CSV exports using the familiar `model` and `fields` / `exclude` pattern
+* Easy CSV exports by setting a Django `model` and a `fields` or `exclude` iterable
-* Works with your existing class-based view mixins for access control
+* Works with existing class-based view mixins for access control
-* Generates Micosoft Excel friendly CSV by default
+* Generates Microsoft Excel friendly CSV by default
 * Proper HTTP headers set for CSV
 * Easy to override defaults as needed
-* Easy itegration into Django Admin
+* Easy integration into Django Admin

 ## Installation